CompareAudionotes vs Granola

 "Tried to purchase an annual plan numerous times with every different payment option available and every time there was an error."

 Granola has developed a genuinely enthusiastic user base, particularly among people with ADHD who struggle with traditional note-taking.
 Users rave about its transcription quality, organized summaries with action items, and the way it lets them stay fully present in conversations.
 Multilingual support and cross-platform syncing are also called out as strengths.
 The main pain point is that the app requires a mandatory Google Calendar login to even launch, which immediately shuts out anyone using Outlook or enterprise scheduling systems.
 Speaker differentiation for in-person meetings also needs work, and some users report crashes and freezes at critical moments.
-It's a strong product, though the narrow entry point limits its addressable audience.

 "I use Granola every single day and it has become indispensable to my workflow.
 The transcription quality is excellent even in different environments, and the AI-generated summaries with action items save me hours of work each week."